 Cheese & Dairy

 Fertile soil and a mild climate mean that Sonoma County includes wonderful dairy farmland, with a thriving community of artisan cheese makers, where handcrafting cheese is an art form and a labor of love.
 Sonoma County's award-winning local cheeses are available in many grocery stores and specialty cheese shops nationwide.
-While you're here, follow the Sonoma Cheese Trail and Map and visit some of the nearly 30 cheese makers who craft cow, goat, sheep, and even water buffalo cheeses.
+While you're here, follow the California Cheese Trail map in Sonoma County and visit some of the nearly 30 cheese makers who craft cow, goat, sheep, and even water buffalo cheeses.
 Then watch for Sonoma County labels when you're back home.
 For more details, read “One of America’s Finest Cheese is Made in Sonoma,” and check our listings of Sonoma County Cheese Producers.